7 Ways to Use CBD

 5. Dabs and Concentrates With CBD

 Patients experienced with using cannabis might enjoy medicating with a concentrate or dab.
-CBD isolate works like a typical marijuana extract, so you can use the same gear for it.
-However, we only recommend dabbing for patients with prior experience, as it involves using a torch.
-If you want a safer way to use a concentrate, vape it using an atomizer attachment.
+However, we only recommend dabbing for patients with prior experience, as it involves heating wax with a torch and carries safety risks.
+For a safer way to use a concentrate, consider vaping it with an atomizer attachment.

 - Equipment/Assistance Needed: To breathe in a concentrate, use a dab torch and nail or vaporizer with atomizer.